 We lived in the clouds.

-I think, at some point, I had what humans called friends and family but they stayed long enough to teach me how to survive alone and get my assignment.
+I think, at some point, I had what humans called friends and family.
+They stayed long enough to teach me how to survive alone and get my assignment.

 I’ve been on this island for longer than I remember.
 I could find the exact amount of years I’ve been up here but why would I want to?

-We’re watching but for what, no one would tell me.
-I don’t know exactly what you’d call us or where we came from.
+We were watching but for what, no one would tell me.
+I didn’t know exactly what you’d call us or even our origins.
 My education didn’t include that information.

 I observed and reported on the humans in my area.

 Clouds shifted and covered the town below.
 Moving that obstruction would be a waste of energy.
 The town did little of interest.
 The recent snowstorm trapped most in a single location.